sharetribe/flex-docs/docs/categories.md

-# Categories in Flex Docs
+# Categories in Dev Docs

-Flex Docs is organised into the following functional categories:
+Dev Docs is organised into the following functional categories:

 - Tutorials
 - Concepts